 Africa New Life’s photographer, Esther Havens, wrote a piece exploring how photos can honor rather than belittle the subject.
 Please read HERE.
 After reading, consider how the photos you take and your social media posts represent Rwanda.
-Consider not posting a photo unless you know their name and story.
+Consider not posting a photo unless you know the subject’s name and story, and have their permission.

 It is important while visiting Rwanda to show respect to the culture and history with regard to social media.
 Tweeting or posting photos from genocide memorial sites is not allowed.
 Please do not take photographs at any of the genocide memorials unless given permission by the men and women working there.